MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/service-service-posting.md

 > [!NOTE]
 >  The following describes service posting regardless of how items are physically handled in the warehouse.
 >
 >  In a location that is not set up to require warehouse handling, you perform the posting actions directly from the **Service Lines** page.
 In locations that involve warehouse handling, the described posting actions, except Ship and Consume, are performed indirectly through varying warehouse ship functions, depending on setup.
-For more information, see [Pick Items with Inventory Picks](warehouse-how-to-pick-items-with-inventory-picks.md).
+For more information, see [Pick Items with Stock Picks](warehouse-how-to-pick-items-with-inventory-picks.md).

 ## <a name="ship"></a>Ship
 The ship option lets you register the relevant items and time entered on the lines of a service order after you complete the service.
-A posted shipment is created and updates occur in the Inventory module and other modules in [!INCLUDE[prod_short](includes/prod_short.md)] to reflect that the items have been taken out of the inventory and sent to the customer.
+A posted shipment is created and updates occur in the Stock module and other modules in [!INCLUDE[prod_short](includes/prod_short.md)] to reflect that the items have been taken out of the stock and sent to the customer.
 In particular, the item ledger entries, value ledger entries, service ledger entries, and warranty ledger entries are produced.

 If the location is set up to require warehouse handling, then the shipping and moving of service line items functions in the same ways as for other source documents.
 The only difference is that service line items can be consumed either externally or internally, which requires two different release functions.